Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 This time, the parade participants expand to include communities from throughout the state of Oaxaca.
 These are the same groups that will perform at the main event, Los Lunes del Cerro, the following Mondays.

 Since these parades take place during the height of the festival, it’s extremely busy.
 To get a spot in the front, you may need to get there an hour or two ahead of time.
-But I don’t like to wait, so in the past I’ve arrived just before the parades begins to find a good enough spot.
+Personally, I don’t like to wait, so in the past I’ve arrived just before the parades begins to find a spot.

-I recommend catching this parade near Llano park or later along the route because the area where it starts is lacking the historic charm of centro.
+I recommend catching this parade near Llano park or later along the route because the area where the parade starts is lacking the historic charm of Oaxaca centro.

 Donají La Leyenda